 Whether you’ve just got a few days to explore the West Coast, or the open North Atlantic is calling, Scotland’s…

 A simple out-and-back cruise might seem the obvious option but triangular cruising offers increased flexibility should the weather turn.
 Dag…

-On exposed coasts, wave action in harbours can be surprisingly violent.
+On exposed coasts, wave action in small harbours can be surprisingly violent.
 Ken Endean examines mooring tactics

 Even on the busy South Coast there are quieter spots, but you may have to work harder to get to them.

 Many cruisers tend to avoid those areas with a tricker entrance, but with diligent planning and a good pilot book you can find yourself in a peaceful spot this summer, far from the crowds without the need to sail to some remote part of the country.

 Being sure of your depth and understanding tidal calculations are key factors.